appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 6. Click on the `Permissions` tab.
 7. In the `Bucket policy` section, ensure that there is no statement with the `Effect` of `Allow` with a `Principal` of either `"\*"` or `{"AWS": "\*"}` unless it also has a suitable condition in place to restrict access, such as `aws:PrincipalOrgID`.
 8. In the `Access control list (ACL)` section, that no permissions for either `Objects` or `Bucket ACL` are granted to either `Everyone` or `Authenticated users group`.
+9. Repeat the above steps for each in-use region

 **From Command Line:**